adelashraf/cenarius/README.md

 # cenarius
 ======
 cenarius tool for crack
-wpa wpa2 wep .
+wpa wpa2 wep and wps pin supported. and hide network too

-and hide network too But don,t write the ussid if the AP is hide .
+ But don,t write the ussid if the AP is hide .

+_1st Write iface ._

+_2nd Write Mac address ._

+_3rd Write Security ex: between '[]' Not All ._

+_4th Write ussid for AP if not hidden _

 # what is Different
 -------------------
   _You do not need to worldlist ._